mtlynch/mtlynch.io/content/notes/noah-bragg-stokefire-1/index.md

 ## What got done

 - Noah added support in the game for using wood to build huts.
-- He started to implement functionality to attract villagers based on what resources are available in the village.
+- He started to implement functionality to attract villagers based on what resources are available in the village, but he had to pause work because he was mentally exhausted.

 ## Streaming